This article was updated on August 14th, 2023

 1. Pink spot on dog’s lip

-A pink or flesh-colored spot, especially those that look like little ‘brains,’ commonly appear on older dogs.
-In my veterinary practice, I often see them on white breeds, including Maltese and Bichon Frise.
 Lesions like this can be skin tags and warts.
 We typically see ‘old age warts’ in senior dogs, as their immune system is weakened, and they are less able to prevent these growths from appearing.
 Once a dog has one, they generally develop more and more as they get older.

-2. Red spot on dog’s lip
+2. Red bump on dog’s lip

 If your dog is young and they develop a smooth red lump just beside their lip, this may well be a histiocytoma.
 These growths affect dogs that are less than six years of age.
 Oftentimes, a histiocytoma will disappear within a few months, without us having to intervene.

 Even in young dogs, however, we cannot be sure a growth is a histiocytoma just from the appearance.
-Tumors, including mast cell tumors, can look very similar, so your vet might suggest a fine needle aspirate (FNA) to confirm the suspected diagnosis.
+Cancerous lesions can look similar, so your vet might suggest a fine needle aspirate (FNA) to confirm the suspected diagnosis.

-If your dog has had a red bump on their lip for just a few days, we should also consider other eventualities.
+If your dog has had a red bump for just a few days, we should also consider other eventualities.
 For example, maybe they managed to bite their lip and there is now a little blood blister.
 Or perhaps they’ve been stung by an insect.
 Lesions like this tend to resolve within the week.
-Read my article on: Pink or Red Spots on a Dog’s Lips.

 3. White bump on dog’s lip